Physicist91/uwhpsc/notes/homeworks.rst

 Homework
 ====================

-There will be 6 suggested homeworks during the quarter with target dates for completion listed below:
+There will be 6 suggested homeworks and a final project during the quarter with target dates for completion listed below:

  * :ref:`homework1`: Wednesday of Week 2
  * :ref:`homework2`: Wednesday of Week 3